Koosjuh/koosjuh.github.io/content/posts/EntraID/breaktheglass.md

 ## What are break-the-glass Accounts and what are they used for?

-Break-the-glass accounts are emergency accounts for, first and foremost, the owner of the Tenant.
+The first misconcenteption I see often is the debate who the break-the-glass accounts are emergency accounts for?
+Well they are for, first and foremost, the owner of the Tenant.
 As a tenant owner, business owner, you always need a way to get back into your tenant.
 Break-the-glass accounts exist to protect the tenant owner's ability to recover control, and their design should reflect that.

-Having emergency access accounts is a good practice, but if they are implemented incorrectly they can become an obstacle rather than a safeguard.
-Emergency access accounts exist to recover from situations where normal administrative access fails.
-Therefore they should only be used in case of an emergency.

-In the real world I often encounter businesses that do have a break-the-glass account but don't have access to it, their MSP has access to it.
+In the real world I often encounter businesses that do have a break-the-glass account however don't have access to it, their MSP has access to it.
 The logic is, they do IT, they are the ones who must have emergency access.
 However the owner of the tenant and business should always have a break-the-glass account and after that it is up to the owner who they trust with other break-the-glass accounts.

 It's simple, it's your business, it's your tenant, it's your responsibility.
 When the trust is there, give emergency access to your MSP or MSSP as well, while at the same time keeping the number in check, however the tenant/business owner must always have the ability to regain control.
 This is of course a governance standpoint and to my knowledge is not officially recommended anywhere.

+**The takeaway**

+Break-the-glass accounts are your way of gaining total control back over your tenant.
+That total control should always be in the tenant owners hands.

 While the concept itself is simple, the way break-the-glass accounts are implemented often introduces avoidable risks.
 In the following sections I will walk through several common mistakes I encounter during tenant reviews.